Tomoscorbin/spark-proof/README.md

     sp.assert_one_row_per_key(result, ["customer_id"])
 ```

-When the property fails Hypothesis prints the smallest counter example and the generated rows so that you can reproduce the bug quickly.
+When the property fails Hypothesis prints the smallest counter example and the generated rows so that you can reproduce the bug.

 ## Generating rich data sets